global-asp/asp-source/en/0286_swimming.md

 Tortoise and Snake.

 ##
-On day Tortoise said to Snake, “Let us go and swim.”
+On day Tortoise said to Snake, "Let us go and swim."
-“Alright, but I don't know to swim,” answered Snake.
+"Alright, but I don't know to swim," answered Snake.
-“I will teach you,” replied Tortoise.
+"I will teach you," replied Tortoise.

 ##
 They went to a swimming pool.
-“Who will enter the water first?” asked Tortoise.
+"Who will enter the water first?" asked Tortoise.
-“You will, and I will watch you,” said Snake.
+"You will, and I will watch you," said Snake.

 ##
 Tortoise entered the swimming pool.
 Snake observed from